 In responding to emergencies and major disasters, existing provisions of the Stafford Act or CEQ's regulations either statutorily exempt certain activities from NEPA or allow for alternative means of complying with CEQ's regulatory provisions.
-Certain response actions specifically excluded from NEPA by the Stafford Act (at 42 U.S.C. § 5159) include
+Certain response actions specifically excluded from NEPA by the Stafford Act (at 42 U.S.C. § 5159) include the following:

 - The provision of certain federal resources or assistance essential to meeting immediate threats to life and property resulting from a major disaster.
-(See actions specified under 42 U.S.C. §§ 5170a and 5170b.) - The repair, restoration, and replacement of public facilities or certain private non-profit facilities, damaged or destroyed by a major disaster.
+(See actions specified under 42 U.S.C. §§ 5170a and 5170b.) - The repair, restoration, and replacement, to pre-disaster condition, of public facilities or certain private nonprofit facilities, damaged or destroyed by a major disaster.
 (See 42 U.S.C. § 5172.) - Debris removal from public or private land after a major disaster.
 (See 42 U.S.C. § 5173.)